English vs. Spanish Pronunciation: Differences from A to Z

 U, as in uno (one)

-In English, the U letter can be pronounced like the one in “Luke”, the one in “look”, and the one in “cut”.
+In English, the U letter can sound like the one in “Luke”, the one in “look”, and the one in “cut”.
 In Spanish, U is always pronounced in the same way.

 An easy description of this sound in Spanish would say that it has the sound quality of the vowel in “Luke” and the length of the one in “look”: It’s a short, rounded /u/ sound.

 You can find this vowel in common words such as lugar (place), junta (meeting) and jurado (jury).